U.S. Marine Corps photo by Lance Cpl. Cody Rowe

 For backpackers, a balaclava can significantly help keep your face warm and safe from miserably cold and windy conditions - specifically by keeping the blood circulating and preventing blisters.
 Personally, they have saved my face from numbing on many sub-zero hikes.

-Also known as ski masks, balaclavas are also used widely for warmth and protection during outdoor winter sports such as snowboarding, hiking, skiing, mountain climbing and snowmobiling.
+Also known as ski or face masks, balaclavas are also used widely for warmth and protection during outdoor winter sports such as mountaineering, hiking, skiing, snowboarding and snowmobiling.
 They are also popular with bicyclists and motorcyclists, fire fighters and racing car drivers for face protection and fire resistance.
 The military, special armed forces and police wear balaclavas to keep their identities anonymous, as well as for their protective value.
 And, of course they appear to be one of the preferred regalia for some Hollywood bank robbers.

 Their original use was during the Crimean War in 1854, when the British troops were battling it out in the cold weather.
 Their loved ones at home began knitting woollen caps, which were fashioned to be worn under a helmet.
 These were soon named "balaclavas" after a village near Sebastopol in Russia, the site of the Battle of Balaclava.
 Ok, enough random trivia, eh?

 Balaclava vs Beanie vs Neck Warmer

 Balaclavas completely cover your head, neck and parts of your face.
 The main advantages:

 Wind Protection: particularly from frigidly sharp wind.
 A few hours exposed to sub zero winds can lead to some seriously harmful, not to mention painful, skin damage.